darktjm/ebaz/README.md

 just boot from flash - see
 <https://github.com/xjtuecho/EBAZ4205#reset-the-root-password-of-built-in-linux>
 for decent instructions on how to boot from the pre-loaded flash.
-In summary, disable the bitminer software and set up the network the way you like it.
+In summary, disable the bit-miner software and set up the network the way you like it.

 Part of the reason I prefer the default flash is that the kernel has